Thairath Online

-Iran has announced the establishment of a "Temporary Leadership Council of Three" to govern the country until a new Supreme Leader is selected according to the Iranian constitution.
+Iran has announced the formation of a "Temporary Leadership Council of Three" to govern the country until a new Supreme Leader is selected according to the Iranian constitution.
 All three members are key leaders with significant roles in Iran.

 Who are the members of the Temporary Leadership Council?